isomerpages/ogp-scamshield-suite/pages/I've been scammed.md

 <img style="width: 60%;" height="auto" width="100%" alt="" src="/images/ecomm_banner.jpg">
 </div>
 <p></p>
-<p>For e-commerce related scams, in addition to making a police report, do
+<p>For e-commerce related scams, apart from filing a police report, it is
-also report the incident to the platform administrators.
-This allows the platform to take down the fraudulent seller’s account as soon as possible.
+important to also report the incident to the platform administrators.
+This enables the platform to swiftly deactivate the fraudulent seller’s account.
-Provide as much information as you can in the police report such as scammers’ WhatsApp numbers and account details, information and screenshots of the fraudulent posts (e.g., Instagram/Facebook/TikTok advertisements or listings / Instagram stories).</p>
+When making the police report, include as much information as possible, such as the scammers’ WhatsApp numbers and account details, along with information and screenshots of the fraudulent posts (e.g., Instagram/Facebook/TikTok advertisements or listings/Instagram stories).</p>
 <p></p>
 <p>Here are some URLs containing guides on how to report sellers across various
 platforms:</p>